 The Company is in the business of mineral exploration and has no source of operating revenue.
 Operations are financed through the issuance of capital stock.
 Capital raised is held in cash in an interest bearing bank account until such time as it is required to pay operating expenses or resource property costs.
 The Company is not subject to any externally imposed capital restrictions.
 Its objectives in managing its capital are to safeguard its cash and its ability to continue as a going concern, and to utilize as much of its available capital as possible for exploration activities.
-The Company's objectives have not changed during the period ended July 31, 2018.
+The Company's objectives have not changed during the period ended April 30, 2019.

-15. EVENTS AFTER REPORTING DATE
+17. EVENTS AFTER REPORTING DATE

-Subsequent to the end of the period, the Company has not issued any common shares on exercise of options or warrants and has not announced any private placements.
+Subsequent to the end of the period, the Company has issued 10,000 common shares on exercise of options.